shanmugamshnker/aws-drs-failback-client-azure-gcp/README.md

 1. Install VMware Workstation: Begin by setting up a VMware environment, such as VMware Workstation.
 This will serve as the platform for creating and managing your virtual machines.
 2. Download Amazon Linux 2 ISO: Visit the Amazon Linux 2 VM User Guide and download the Amazon Linux 2 ISO file.
 3. Use the downloaded ISO to create a new virtual machine in your VMware Workstation.
-4. Create and Attach Volume: After setting up the Amazon Linux 2 VM, create an additional storage volume and attach it to the VM created in Step 2.
+4. After setting up the Amazon Linux 2 VM, create an additional block storage volume of 30 GiB and attach it to the VM created in Step 2.
+We use this volume to install the kernel and grub.
 5. Download the script from the following URL: Convertor-GCP.sh.
 6. Grant executable permissions to the downloaded script using the command:
 `# chmod a+x Convertor-GCP.sh`